Aida-Enna/LGMA/README.md

 # Local Gaming Mobility Assistant (LGMA)
-LGMA allows you to download files from Google Drive using DZ without needing to use Nut.
+LGMA allows you to download files from Google Drive using DZ without needing to use Nut or any other software.

 ## Setup
 1) Complete the first step here (https://developers.google.com/drive/api/v3/quickstart/python) and rename that file to "client_id.json".